pluma/revalidator-model/README.md

 Creates a new instance with the given `data`.
 Use of the `new` keyword is optional.

+Any properties of the given `data` object that are not recognized will be ignored.

 ## Model.hydrate(data:Object):Instance

 See `schema.hydrate`.
 Hydrates the object from the given `data` and returns a new `Model` instance.